The next Pentathlon TRAINING will be offered during the 2018-19 School Year.

-Students will identify and practice speaking a short ‘ode’ to the Greek god / goddess of his her choice to be recited at the final event.
+Students will identify and practice speaking a short ‘ode’ to the Greek god / goddess of his/ her choice to be recited at the final event.
 The ‘ode’ may be original, if desired; theme must be appropriate to the event.

-The Training will culminate in a Pentathlon Event in the Spring.
+The Training will culminate in the final Pentathlon Event in the Spring.
 The event will be overseen and judged by the Greek gods (trained volunteers).
 Awards will be given not only for “furthest & fastest,” etc., but also for those demonstrating the most grace, beauty and poise in each event — true to the ancient observance of the Games.
-The athletes will dress in simple attire (readily available at home) reflective of ancient Greek times; pre-school age siblings are welcome to come dressed as cherubs, and we may have opportunities of other younger siblings to participate as well.
+The athletes will dress in simple attire (readily available at home) reflective of ancient Greek times; pre-school age siblings are welcome to come dressed as cherubs, and we may have opportunities for other younger siblings to participate as well.
 The athletic events will take place in the morning, followed by a Greek potluck lunch.
 Parents, friends and family are all welcome to attend to cheer on the athletes.